microsoft/vscode-docs/docs/editor/intellisense.md

 ![image of IntelliSense not working](images/intellisense/intellisense_error.png)

 This issue can be caused by a variety of reasons.
-For JavaScript specific troubleshooting, please go to the troubleshooting section [here](/docs/languages/javascript#troubleshooting-intellisense).
-For other languages you will need to consult the language service extension's documentation.
+For JavaScript specific troubleshooting, please navigate to the [JavaScript language document](/docs/languages/javascript).
+For other languages you will need to consult the extension's documentation.

 * Why am I not seeing method and variable suggestions?

 ![image of IntelliSense showing no useful suggestions](images/intellisense/missing_typings.png)

 This issue is caused by missing typings files in JavaScript.
-You can learn how to solve this issue [here](/docs/languages/javascript#third-party-intellisense).
-For other languages, please consult the language service extension's documentation.
+You can learn how to solve this issue in the [JavaScript language document](/docs/languages/javascript).
+For other languages, please consult the extension's documentation.